Christian existentialism: Major premises

 One of the major premises of Kierkegaardian Christian existentialism entails calling the masses back to a more genuine form of Christianity.
 This form is often identified with some notion of Early Christianity, which mostly existed during the first three centuries after Christ's crucifixion.
 Beginning with the Edict of Milan, which was issued by Roman Emperor Constantine I in AD 313, Christianity enjoyed a level of popularity among Romans and later among other Europeans.
-And yet Kierkegaard asserted that by the 19th century, the ultimate meaning of New Testament Christianity (love, cf. agape, mercy and loving-kindness) had become perverted, and Christianity had deviated considerably from its original threefold message of grace, humility, and love.
+And yet Kierkegaard asserted that by the 19th century, the ultimate meaning of New Testament Christianity (agape, mercy and loving-kindness) had become perverted, and Christianity had deviated considerably from its original threefold message of grace, humility, and love.

 Another major premise of Kierkegaardian Christian existentialism involves Kierkegaard's conception of God and Love.
 For the most part, Kierkegaard equates God with Love.
 Thus, when a person engages in the act of loving, he is in effect achieving an aspect of the divine.
 Kierkegaard also viewed the individual as a necessary synthesis of both finite and infinite elements.
 Therefore, when an individual does not come to a full realization of his infinite side, he is said to be in despair.
 For many contemporary Christian theologians, the notion of despair can be viewed as sin.
 However, to Kierkegaard, a man sinned when he was exposed to this idea of despair and chose a path other than one in accordance with God's will.

 A final major premise of Kierkegaardian Christian existentialism entails the systematic undoing of evil acts.
 Kierkegaard asserted that once an action had been completed, it should be evaluated in the face of God, for holding oneself up to divine scrutiny was the only way to judge one's actions.
 Because actions constitute the manner in which something is deemed good or bad, one must be constantly conscious of the potential consequences of his actions.
 Kierkegaard believed that the choice for goodness ultimately came down to each individual.
 Yet Kierkegaard also foresaw the potential limiting of choices for individuals who fell into despair.